mennaelselawy/JetTradingWebSite/README.md

 ## 🧠 Project Checklist

-- [x] It is available on GitHub.
+- ✅ It is available on GitHub.
-- [x] It uses the **Flask** web framework.
+- ✅ It uses the **Flask** web framework.
-- [x] It uses at least one module from the Python Standard Library other than `random`.
+- ✅ It uses at least one module from the Python Standard Library other than `random`.
   **Module name**: `urllib.parse.quote` (used to encode device names for URLs by replacing spaces with `%20`)

-- [x] It contains at least one class written by you that has both properties and methods.
+- ✅ It contains at least one class written by you that has both properties and methods.
   **First Class:**
   - **File name**: `models/user.py`
   - **Line number**: 7–139